VISIT OUR ART STORE ▶

 Applying Paint

-I load my brush and go straight from the pan to the paper.
-Starting on one side, I push the color into the nooks and crannies around the masking fluid.
+The artist loads the brush and goes straight from the pan to the paper.
+Starting on one side, the artist pushes the color into the nooks and crannies around the masking fluid.

 The fluid resists the paint, leaving behind interesting negative space.